eliranwong/ChromeOSLinux/development/AndroidStudioFlutter.md

 9) Restart Android Studio after installing "flutter" plugin

-10) On welcome screen, select "Create New Flutter Project" > "Flutter Application"
+10) On welcome screen, select "Create New Flutter Project" > "Flutter Application" > Next

 11) On "Configure the new Flutter Application" dialog, you will note that Flutter SDK path is still empty.
 Select "Install SDK", right next to the text field of "Flutter SDK path".
-REMEMBER the path you choose to install the flutter SDK.
+Write down the path you choose to install the flutter SDK.

-12) After "Flutter SDK" is installed, close the dialog.
+12) AFTER "Flutter SDK" is downloaded, select "Cancel" to close the dialog first.
 Yes, close it first!
 You won't be able to create a new flutter project yet.

 13) Open /etc/profile, e.g.: